A Guide to Rear Entry Snowboard Bindings

 It also means that you can ride straight off the lift and strap in without having to stop, although this does take a bit of balance.

-Rear entry bindings have the same 4 hole crew pattern as conventional bindings, this means they can be mounted on any board.
-They can even be mounted on Burton channel system boards with the correct adaptor
+Rear entry bindings have the same 4 hole screw pattern as conventional bindings, this means they can be mounted on any snowboard.
+They can even be mounted on Burton channel system boards with the correct adaptor.

 I found that they can offer a bit more support in the front of the binding.
 This can be an advantage if you are riding old and tired boots which have little support, particularly when you are turning on your toe edge